glykos/GoodTuring/README.md

 The initial part of script calculates successive superdiagonals of the matrix which then uses to estimate the sampling step needed to obtain 'independent' structures.
 The treatment is essentialy identical with the originally reported procedure.

 ## Requirements
 To use this program, you'll need a molecular dynamics trajectory (only DCD+PSF supported), the latest version of the program 'carma' from https://utopia.duth.gr/glykos/progs/ and the R package for statistical computing with the dpseg & minpack.lm libraries installed.
+And, of course, a linux machine.